-“I take an integrated approach to my practice, which means that I incorporate a psychoanalytic approach as well as a cognitive behavioral approach.”
+“I take an integrated approach to my practice, which means that I offer a combination of psychoanalytic and cognitive behavioral techniques.”

 What was your path to becoming a therapist?

-My path to becoming a therapist began when I would assist my mother with my disabled older sister.
-My mother had limited ability to communicate in the English language and I assisted her by translating my sister’s challenging needs to helping professionals.
-In my early 20s, I started to work with individuals who struggled with severe addiction and then decided that my vocation was to help people like myself, who grew up with access to limited resources.
-I take an integrated approach to my practice, which means that I incorporate a psychoanalytic approach as well as a cognitive behavioral approach.
-Ultimately, I believe that the method depends on the needs of the individual or family.
-I hold two master’s degrees and I am currently pursuing my doctorate at the University of Pennsylvania.
+My path to becoming a therapist started early in life when I would assist my mother with my disabled older sister.
+Due to my mother’s limited proficiency in the English language, I would assist her by translating my sister’s needs to helping professionals.
+Later, in my early 20s, I began assisting individuals who struggled with an array of challenges that stemmed from chronic addiction.
+I then decided that helping people would be my vocation in life.
+I take an integrated approach to my practice, which means that I offer a combination of psychoanalytic and cognitive behavioral techniques.
+Furthermore, I believe that the method of practice depends on the needs of the individual and what they would like to see for themselves based on their identity, sexual orientation, culture, history, and their past and present experiences.

 What should someone know about working with you?

 I describe myself as someone who is wholly committed to assisting people in their personal journey with compassion and respect for their decision-making process.
-Anyone who has worked with me knows that the most important thing is to establish is the reason for seeking therapy.
-Sessions are usually conducted on a weekly basis, especially in the beginning, which helps me establish a clear understanding of a person’s goals in the process of change.
+Anyone who has worked with me knows that the early stages of therapy include exploring and understanding why the client is seeking therapy.
+Initially, sessions are conducted once a week and I make every effort to accommodate times that are most convenient.
+I also provide a safe, non-judgmental space for individuals to explore every aspect of who they are and what they envision for themselves.

 How does collaboration with other providers inform your work?